szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Movement speed decreases to a third of what they have
 - -10 penalty to speed factor
-- -2 to Armor Class and saving throws
+- -2 to Armor Class and Saving Throws
 - -4 to all combat rolls
 - -1/2 attacks per round